mys-lang/mys/docs/language-reference/optionals.rst

 .. code-block:: myscon

+   Matched 10.
+   Matched 10.
    Matched None.
-   Matched five.
-   Matched five.
-   Matched None.
-   Matched None.
    Matched 0.
-   res does not have a value.
+   res does not have a value
    Matched 0.
-   res has a value.
+   res has a value

 Optional class members
 """"""""""""""""""""""